-- Based on a capacity assessment in five countries (Croatia, Kyrgyzstan, The Russian Federation, Tajikistan, and Moldova) that identified the gaps and needs in national HIV responses, the UNDP helped to develop short- and medium-term recommendations to address these issues. - A regional vulnerability study in seven countries (Estonia, Georgia, Lithuania, Turkey, The Russian Federation, Ukraine, and Uzbekistan) strengthened local-level research capacities and resulted in a Regional Human Development Report on AIDS in Eastern Europe and the CIS entitled, The Human Cost of Social Exclusion.
-This HDR on AIDS is available at an official website41 that has additional materials such as research results by country, plus video and press materials. - A discussion paper on the capacity of local authorities in Europe and the Commonwealth of Independent States to respond to the epidemic, entitled Local Action for Universal Access in the Response to AIDS.
-A "How-to guide" on the development of local partnerships. - A "How-to guide" on establishing a community of practice.
+- Based on a capacity assessment in five countries (Croatia, Kyrgyzstan, Moldova, Tajikistan and the Russian Federation) that identified the gaps and needs in national HIV responses, the UNDP helped to develop short- and medium-term recommendations to address these issues. - A regional vulnerability study in seven countries (Estonia, Georgia, Lithuania, Turkey, The Russian Federation, Ukraine, and Uzbekistan) strengthened local-level research capacities and resulted in a Regional Human Development Report on AIDS in Eastern Europe and the CIS43 leading to the development of country level reports used for advocacy and awareness raising at the national level..
+This HDR on AIDS is available at an official website44 that has additional materials such as research results by country, plus video and press materials. - A discussion paper on the capacity of local authorities in Europe and the Commonwealth of Independent States to respond to the epidemic, entitled Local Action for Universal Access in the Response to AIDS.
+A "How-to guide" on the development of local partnerships.
+This led to a Capacity Assessment of local capacities in Osh/Osh Oblast in Tajikistan to contribute to the HIV response.